JvanDyk/reactnative-functional-ts-0.69/README.md

 1. npm install -g create-react-native-app
 2. npm install -g react-native-cli
 3. npm install -g expo-cli
-4. Navigate to directory root, run npm install
+4. Navigate to this repository directory root, run npm install

 After installation:
-react-native info to test if react-native package is insalled react-native run-anroid or npm run start or npm run android
+react-native info to test if react-native package is insalled react-native run-anroid or npm run start or npm run android to start running your application.
+If this didn't work, stop all the processes by pressing ctrl + c in your terminal and open the virtual device manager tool inside Android Studio, if you have not added a device, do so with all the default average settings, like mine is Nexus One API 25.
+You can always create new devices.
+Once you have a device click on play where your devices are listed and then down the Actions tab.
+Once your device is running you can now go back to the repo and run the react-native run-android command in the terminal.

 ![alt text](https://github.com/JvanDyk/reactnative-functional-ts-0.69/blob/main/hello_world.png)